 Sustainable cities and communities — Appraisal framework for datasets and data processing methods that create urban management information

-• ISO/AWI TR 37115 [В настоящее время на стадии разработки]
+• ISO/WD TR 37115 [В настоящее время на стадии разработки]

 Sustainable cities and communities — Use Cases on Net Zero Carbon Cities Pathways